nodejs/node/doc/api/events.md

 * `listener` {Function} The callback function

 Adds a **one time** `listener` function for the event named `eventName` to the *beginning* of the listeners array.
-This listener is removed, and then invoked only the next time `eventName` is triggered.
+The next time `eventName` is triggered, this listener is removed, and then invoked.

 ```js
 server.prependOnceListener('connection', (stream) => {